Public interest disclosures

 You can ask for an internal review of our decision if we decided not to investigate or deal with your complaint or you aren’t satisfied with how we handled your complaint.

-To request a review, write to the Manager Workplace Relations, PO Box 15216, CITY EAST QLD 4002.
+To request a review, write to the Executive Director, Human Resources, PO Box 15216, CITY EAST QLD 4002.

 If you are still not satisfied after this internal review, you can contact the Queensland Ombudsman to request an external review.